 Chè is a type of Vietnamese dessert.
 Some are made of glutinous sweet rice, beans and peas such as mung beans and black-eyed peas, and/or tubers such as cassava and taro.
 They are cooked in a thick sweet sauce, made up of water, sugar and tapioca starch, and topped with creamy coconut sauce.
 Others are more like fruit drinks with edible goodies (tapioca, fruit jellies and/or fresh fruit chunks).
 When it comes to chè, the combinations are endless, and this is what makes chè so much fun to eat and drink.

 My favorite chè is the simplest of them all: Chè Hoa Cau.
-It is named after the flowers of an Areca Nut Palm Tree because of the resemblance of the flower petals and the cooked mung beans.
+It is named after the flowers of an Areca Nut Palm Tree because of the resemblance of the cooked mung beans to the flower petals.
 The main ingredients are mung bean and coconut milk.
 It's simple, sweet and delicious.
 But my favorite is its texture.
 It's gooey and sticky, and this is why I never call this dessert by its proper name.
 I have a very special name for it, snot pudding (it sounds even more "glamorous" in Vietnamese).
 It is my favorite chè since childhood and I still inadvertently refer to it as such.
 Even my mom had a slip of the tongue and called it snot pudding at my formal engagement party.
 She was mortified.
 Luckily, it simply broke the ice with the future in-laws, and we all had a good laugh.

 Vietnamese Mung Bean Pudding (Che Hoa Cau)